Ville Jacques-Cartier

 Ville Jacques-Cartier (/fr/) was a city located on the south shore of Montreal, Quebec, Canada.
-It was named after the founder of New France, Jacques Cartier.
-Now a defunct municipality, its former territory makes up about a quarter of the current city of Longueuil and 80% of Le Vieux-Longueuil borough.
+It was named after Jacques Cartier, the founder of New France.
+Now a defunct municipality, its former territory makes about a third of the current city of Longueuil and 80% of Le Vieux-Longueuil borough.

 History

-Created at the same time as Mackayville in 1947, the land of Jacques-Cartier corresponded to what had been left of the St-Antoine de Longueuil Parish after Longueuil, Saint-Lambert, Saint-Hubert, Montréal-Sud, Greenfield Park and Mackayville seceded from the parish.
-In 1948, a distant section of Jacques-Cartier (with no boundaries to the rest of the town) went on to form an independent municipality under the name of Préville.
+Created at the same time as Mackayville in 1947, the land of Jacques-Cartier corresponded to what had been left of the St-Antoine de Longueuil parish after Longueuil, Saint-Lambert, Saint-Hubert, Montréal-Sud, Greenfield Park and Mackayville seceded from the parish.
+In 1948, a distant section of Jacques-Cartier (disconnected from the rest of the town) went on to form an independent municipality under the name of Préville.
 In 1949, Jacques-Cartier lost another portion of its territory which became Ville LeMoyne.

 Originally incorporated as a town, Jacques-Cartier gained the status of city in 1952.

-Jacques-Cartier grew extremely quickly, much too fast for its existing infrastructure.
-It lacked a sewer system and paved roads.
-It wasn't uncommon to see free-ranging dogs in the city.
+Jacques-Cartier grew extremely quickly, over-stretching its existing infrastructure.
+It lacked a sewer system and paved roads, and it was not uncommon to see free-ranging dogs in the city.
 Houses were built as soon as the owner had the materials required to make one.
 This led to a mishmash of buildings along its streets.
 It was known as the Wild West of Quebec.